zhenging/pols202/notes/week_03/exam_1_political_culture_and_the_constitution.md

 ### Political Culture and the Constitution

 >Reading
-Pdf Readings Lenz and Holman
+PDF: Lenz and Holman - Constitution

 #### Exam #1 Study Guide & Discussion Forum Questions
-+ Use the question on pg 1 to guide your reading of the the Lenz and Holman pdf in the module.
++ Use the question on pg 1 to guide your reading of the the Lenz and Holman PDF in the module.
-+ Use the question on pg 2 to guide your reading of the instructor lecture and to prepare for the Midterm Exam short answer writen response.
++ Use the question on pg 2 to guide your reading of the instructor lecture and to prepare for the Midterm Exam short answer written response.
-+ Addionally, choose from the questions on pgs 1 and 2 to prepare your Forum write-up post.
++ Additionally, choose from the questions on pgs 1 and 2 to prepare your Forum write-up post.

 1\.
 The idea of government by rule of law vs rule by man has ancient roots.
 Compare and contrast classical Greek and Roman political thought on rule of law with the English and French political philosophers.